ateeqdev/web3_of_the_day/README.md

 I'm learning blockchain and journal a subset of what I learned in a day here

+#### March 7, 2022 (Day 63) Solidity: ABI

+Application Binary Interface (ABI) is the standard way to interact with smart contracts on Ethereum Network
+It is similar to APIs

 #### March 6, 2022 (Day 62) Solidity: Fallback

 When Etheres are transfered to a smart contract that doesn't have the receive() function, the fallback function is called.